Kongo people: Creation and cosmology

-The Kongo people, state the colonial era accounts, included a reverence for their ancestors and spirits.
-Only Nzambi a Mpungu, the name for the high god, is usually held to have existed outside the world and to have created it.
-Other categories of the dead include bakulu or ancestors (the souls of the recently departed).
-In addition, the traditional Kongo belief considered fierce looking Nkisi as guardians of particular places, such as mountains, river courses, springs and districts, called simbi (pl. bisimbi).

-However, some anthropologists report regional differences.
-According to Dunja Hersak, for example, the Vili and Yombe do not believe in the power of ancestors in the same degree as to those living farther south.
-Furthermore, she and John Janzen state that religious ideas and emphasis have changed over time.

-The slaves brought over by the European ships into the Americas carried with them their traditional ideas.
-Vanhee suggests that the Afro-Brazilian Quimbanda religion is a new world manifestation of Bantu religion and spirituality, and Kongo Christianity played a role in the formation of Voudou in Haiti.

 Society and culture

 The large Bakongo society features a diversity of occupations.
 Some are farmers who grow staples and cash crops.
 Among the staples are cassava, bananas, maize, taro and sweet potatoes.
 Other crops include peanuts (groundnuts) and beans.
 The cash crops were introduced by the colonial rulers, and these include coffee and cacao for the chocolate industry.
 Palm oil is another export commodity, while the traditional urena is a famine food.
 Some Kongo people fish and hunt, but most work in factories and trade in towns.